Search This Blog

 Image courtesy of Geograph

 What does mobile home insurance cover? – Just as with site-built homes, mobile home insurance is based on the size and value of your home, as well as whether you own the land upon which it is situated.
 The policy will also be structured to cover property damage, personal loss, and personal liability.
+If you would like to get a free instant competitive liability quote click here.

 How does mobile home insurance differ from homeowner’s insurance? – Just like any other type of insurance, the costs are consummate with the risks.
 This includes damage done by fire, flood, theft, and wind.